-To install from a CD, choose Local media.
+To install from a USB or CD, choose Local media.
 To install by using network, select HTTP or FTP or NFS.
 Choose OK to proceed.

 If you select HTTP or FTP or NFS, set up networking so that the installer can connect to the Citrix Hypervisor installation media files:

 If the computer has multiple NICs, select one of them to be used to access the Citrix Hypervisor installation media files.
 Choose OK to proceed.

 Choose Automatic configuration (DHCP) to configure the NIC using DHCP, or Static configuration to configure the NIC manually.
 If you choose Static configuration, enter details as appropriate.

 Provide VLAN ID if you have your installation media present in a VLAN network.

 If you choose HTTP or FTP, provide the URL for your HTTP or FTP repository, and a user name and password, if appropriate.

 If you choose NFS, provide the server and path of your NFS share.

 Select OK to proceed.

 Indicate if you want to verify the integrity of the installation media.
 If you select Verify installation source, the SHA256 checksum of the packages is calculated and checked against the known value.
 Verification can take some time.
 Make your selection and choose OK to proceed.